PINTO0309/human-instance-segmentation/README.md

 - The ONNX community for cross-platform model deployment tools
 - The Albumentations team for powerful augmentation pipelines
 - The Segmentation Models PyTorch contributors for pre-trained encoders

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

-## Contact

-For questions, issues, or suggestions, please open an issue on our GitHub repository.